BianChang/Pix2pix_DualBranch/README.md

 python post_process.py --srcdir results/hemit_SwinTResnet_New/test_20/
 ```
 This command calculates the evaluation metrics on the generated results and outputs a CSV file for documentation.

+### Citation

+If you use this code or dataset in your research, please cite our work.
+The paper has been accepted by the 5th International Workshop on Multiscale Multimodal Medical Imaging (MMMI 2024) and The 1st Workshop on Machine Learning for Multimodal/-sensor Healthcare Data (ML4MHD 2024).

+We will provide full citation details once it is published.

+Please check back later for the complete citation information.